madprops/clipton/README.md

-This is a python-based clipboard manager with no extra dependencies needed.
+This is a python-based clipboard manager that uses Rofi as the frontend.

 A small c program called clipnotify is used to detect copy events.

 Run `compile.sh` to compile it.

+`xclip` is required to read and write to the clipboard.

 To start a daemon that listens to copy events and update the json file run the script with the `watcher` argument.